Distributed Set-Based Observers Using Diffusion Strategies: Introduction

-Different set representations have been used in set-based estimation, e.g, ellipsoids \cite{conf:ellipsoide,conf:set-ellipsoida,conf:dis_ellip_multirate}, orthotopes, and polytopes \cite{conf:orthotope,conf:polytope}.
-Zonotopes \cite{conf:zonotope_rep} are a special class of polytopes for which one can efficiently compute linear maps and Minkowski sums -- both are important operations for set-membership-based observers.
-A state bounding observer based on zonotopes is introduced in \cite{conf:zono1_Combastel}.
-Set-membership for discrete-time piecewise affine systems using zonotopes is studied in \cite{conf:zono2piecewise}.
-Another work considers discrete-time descriptor systems in \cite{conf:zono_18pages}.
-Set-based estimation of uncertain discrete-time systems using zonotopes is proposed also in \cite{conf:zono4}.
+Different set representations have been used in set-based estimation, e.g., ellipsoids \citep{conf:ellipsoide,conf:set-ellipsoida,conf:dis_ellip_multirate}, orthotopes, and polytopes \citep{conf:orthotope,conf:polytope}.
+Zonotopes \citep{conf:zonotope_rep} are a special class of polytopes for which one can efficiently compute linear maps and Minkowski sums -- both are important operations for set-based observers.
+A strip-based observer based on zonotopes is introduced in \citep{conf:zono1_Combastel}.
+Another strip-based approach for disc-rete-time piecewise affine systems using zonotopes is studied in \citep{conf:zono2piecewise}.
+Yet another work considers discrete-time descriptor systems using zonotopes \citep{conf:zono_18pages}.
+Set-based estimation of uncertain discrete-time systems using zonotopes is also proposed in \citep{conf:zono4}.
+In our previous work \citep{conf:cdcdsse}, we considered secure state estimation with the aid of a diffusion step from the stochastic domain.
+In this work, we adapt the diffusion step to sets in order to guarantee state inclusion and safety.
+The measurement update step is common with our previous work \citep{conf:cdcdsse}, which is originally from \citep{conf:stripzono}.